jordanmckinney/blog/src/documents/posts/Ethereum.md

 ```

 You need some code to distribute coins, maybe query an account for its balance, and some edge cases, but that's it.
 That's your currency.

+* Decentralized Autonomous Organizations

+A DAO has a set of members or shareholders, which perhaps with a majority can spend the entities funds or change its code.
+It could distribute its funds by paying wages, paying bounties, or anything else including an internal crypto currency.
+This is similar to a regular corp but uses blockchain for enforcement.
+Much more transparent.
+Much less overhead.
+Much less dissappearing money hopefully.
+A DAC (Decentralized Autonomous Corporation) has dividend receiving shareholders and tradable shares.
+A DAO could have modules which are the things that get altered and which address it calls for a given module can be changed by changing values in the DAO's storage.
+So a majority of 'board members' is needed to make a change.
+We could also have liquid democracy where you can delegate your vote to someone else.
+Hopefully an expert who can vote on your behalf.
+Perhaps there would be no stopping someone from 'getting in' except votes.
+Not sure if this is good or bad.

+* Currency and Issuance

+1: wei
+10^12: szabo
+10^15: finney
+10^18: ether

+* Scalability

+Every tx must be processed by every node in the network.
+Single threaded.